Perfectly roasted whole chicken on a bed of root vegetables, all in one pan. Easy comfort food for a cozy dinner.

 You can use these root vegetables, or swap out any to your liking, such as parsnips, yellow onion, regular potatoes instead of sweet, etc. The colors of these vegetables are stunning, and taste as good as they look.
 Meathead said the vegetables looked like stained glass.
-Roasted chicken with root vegetables, Sunday dinner bliss.
+Roast chicken with root vegetables, Sunday dinner bliss.
+Best, Kelly🍴🐦

 Roast Chicken with Root Vegetables